nats-io/nats-streaming-server/README.md

 The server will be started and listening for client connections on port 4222 (the default) from all available interfaces.
 The logs will be displayed to stderr as shown above.

+Note that you do not need to start the embedded NATS Server.
+It is started automatically when you run the NATS Streaming Server.
+See below for details on how you secure the embedded NATS Server.

 ## Configuring

-The server accepts command line arguments to control its behavior.
+The NATS Streaming Server accepts command line arguments to control its behavior.
 There is a set of parameters specific to the NATS Streaming Server and some to the embedded NATS Server.

 ```
 Streaming Server Options: